ryanlowdermilk/webapp-middleware-proxy/README.md

 - Complete the steps in [Option 3](#option3)

 ## Configuration
-The web-middleware-proxy is driven by the web.config file.
-A simple XML file, the web.config configures the URL Rewrite component in IIS - the main component which allows injection and modifying of content, BEFORE it reaches the end user.
+The web-middleware-proxy is driven by the web.config file - a simple XML file.
+The web.config configures the URL Rewrite component in IIS - the main component which drivers the injection and modifying of content.
+It's worth noting that all of this modification happens BEFORE it reaches the end user!

 The easiest way to configure and test the webapp-middleware-proxy is by using your development workstation and using IIS Manager to create and modify rules.
 See [Option 3](#option3).